-This is a very weakly-grounded argument, because he claimed that direction [jiha] does not necessitate place, and that place dose not necessitate corporeality - and this is false.
-The inherent link between direction and place is clarified by the theologians' definition of place, for they say that a hayyiz (boundary) is a place and that a place is a conceptual void (farāgh) occupied by an extended substance.
-As for direction, it is the relative connection of 'where' between two substances or two limited/bounded things; therefore it is an ascription.
+ce dose not necessitate corporeality - and this is false.
+The inherent link between direction and place is clarified by the theologians' definition of place, for they say that a is a very weakly-grounded argument, because he claimed that direction [jiha] does not necessitate place, and that plahayyiz (boundary) is a place and that a place is a conceptual void (farāgh) occupied by an extended substance.
+As for direction, it is the relative connection of 'where' between two or two limited/bounded things; therefore it is an ascription.
 Thus it is not possible to imagine a thing in a direction that is not bounded/limited.
 This view is correct even according to the philosophers as we explained earlier.

-On Ibn Rushd's Affirmation of Direction for Allah
+On Ibn Rushd's Affirmation of Direction for ah

 Shaykh Sa'id b.
 Abd al-Latif Foudah